Automattic/themes/blank-canvas/readme.txt

 == Copyright ==

-Blank Page WordPress Theme, (C) 2020 Automattic, Inc.
+Blank Canvas WordPress Theme, (C) 2020 Automattic, Inc.
-Blank Page is distributed under the terms of the GNU GPL.
+Blank Canvas is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by